 The ICMs are among the largest mathematical conferences worldwide.
 They cover all areas of mathematics, and, with a few exceptions due to political events, they are held once every four years.
 The first ICM took place in Zurich, Switzerland in 1897.
 The International Mathematical Union (IMU) considers the organization of the ICMs as its most important activity.
-An ICM should reflect what is going on in mathematics in the world at the time when it takes place, present the best work of all mathematical subfields and different regions of the world, and thus point to the future of mathematics.
+An ICM should reflect what is going on in mathematics in the world at the time when it takes place, present the best work of all mathematics.
 The structure of the ICM is determined by the Structure Committee, the invited speakers at the Congress are carefully selected by a Program Committee that is supported by section panels.
 These speakers are mathematicians of the highest quality, able to present current trends of research to a broad mathematical audience.